-In Option One: Students spend fourteen hours weekly in a supervised internship experience and meet with a weekly face to face or hybrid peer reflection seminar.
 The purposes of the reflection seminar are to: (1) integrate theological knowledge, skills and professional practice; (2) guide the student toward professional competence; (3) evaluate the student's readiness for ministry/professional practice; (4) engage in collegiality and consultation; and (5) such other agenda as the group may set for itself.
 At the same time, the student enrolls and continues to take classes.
-MDiv and MASC students who have completed at least 24 hours of course work, taken the firs year courses, (Vocation & Orientation, Identity, Power and Difference), and the first two stages of C&G are eligible to participate.

 In the fall quarter, each student will engage in a social analysis of the church or agency and community in which the student is serving.
 Later in the school year, each student will present a case study of an incident in leadership in which the student has been involved.
 Each student also prepares a paper on his or her theology of leadership to be presented to the group, usually during the spring quarter.
 A syllabus describing the program more fully is available from the Office of Professional Formation.
-2 credits each of three quarters for a total of 6 credits. (pass/fail)
+4 credits each of three quarters for a total of 12 credits. (pass/fail)